Exclusive: Think Tank Shows How Governments Can Create National Protein Transition Strategies

 Courtesy: GFI

 The lack of detailed, granular gap analyses is another significant barrier.
 “Policymakers need a clearer understanding of the specific gaps in their country’s alternative protein ecosystem and the potential return on investment from addressing them.
-Without this evaluation, it may be difficult to justify allocating public funds or prioritize investments,” she says.
+Without this evaluation, it may be difficult to justify allocating public funds or prioritise investments,” she says.

 “Additionally, it is sometimes assumed that every country needs to build a venture capital ecosystem or become a commercial manufacturing powerhouse to succeed in alternative proteins,” Voldman adds.
 In reality, each country can play a different role in the global alternative protein landscape.
 Some may excel in research, while others focus on sustainable agriculture or supply chain innovations.